dktapps-pm-pl/LiveXYZ/README.md

 # LiveXYZ

-Plugin for MCPE servers - shows your coordinates real-time as you move
+Plugin for MCPE servers

+Description: shows your coordinates real-time as you move

+Dependency plugins: none

+Current version: 0.3.0-alpha

 ## Installation
 NOTE: This plugin has been developed and is only tested with Genisys (https://github.com/iTXTech/Genisys) and has not been tested on any other server software.
 If you find compatibility issues, please use the issue tracker to report them.